 In any case, it's important to know the Florida landlord-tenant laws when it comes to a Florida tenant's security deposit and increasing rent from what was stated in said tenant's lease.

-In most cases, when you raise the price of rent in Florida on the lease, it means you have a legal basis for raising the security deposit as well.
+In most cases, when landlords raise the price of rent in Florida on the lease, it means they have a legal basis for raising the security deposit as well.
 In most cases, the new security deposit should be a multiple of the amount of the old security deposit.
 The new rent price, as well as the new security deposit amount, should be stated within the new rental agreement.

-For example, if the rent on your old lease with the tenant was $900 and now it's increased to $1,200.
+For example, if the rent on your old lease with the renter was $900 and now it's increased to $1,200.
 The previous security deposit was $1,800 but after the rent increases, you could raise it to $2,400.
 Check your local laws to see the exact security deposit limits in your area before drafting the new lease agreements.

 Can your Florida tenants reject the rent increase?

-A tenant who does not want to pay an increased rent will often agree to move out after their lease agreement ends.
+A renter who does not want to pay an increased rent will often agree to move out after their lease agreement ends.
 Until then, they can remain in the rental unit and continue paying rent at their current price.
 Though they must prepare to gather up their personal property and leave once the rental agreement ends.